-Rita Wilson is half Greek.
-Her father Halilov Ibrahimoff was born in a Pomak village near the town of Xanthi in Northern Greece.
-He relocated to the United States and in 1949 and later changed his name to Alan Wilson, inspired by his street of residence.
-Her mother was born in a Greek traditional village, currently located within the frontiers of Albania.
-Rita was brought up to love Greece and she’s a devout member of the Greek Orthodox Church.
+Rita Wilson is Greek.
+Her father Halilov Ibrahimoff was born in a Pomak (muslim) village near the town of Xanthi in Northern Greece.
+He relocated to the United States and in 1949 and later changed his name to Alan Wilson.
+Her mother was born in a Greek village, currently located within Albania, close to the border with Greece.
+Rita was raised to love Greece, the Greek language and traditions, and she visits Greece often to this day.

 Rita Wilson writes about her parents and her heritage: